“Ignoring climate change will be the most costly of all possible choices, for us and our children.”

 Amanda Dobson, Amy Austin, Andrew Carman, Andrew McLellan & Jo Mackenzie, Andrew Smith, Ann & Phil Kendon, Ann-Louise Metcalfe, BMC MTB Gurran, Brent Morris, Bridget McMillan & Craig Tolson, Bronwen Wall & Jonathan Kennett, Catherine Hill, Catherine Jewett, Charles & Michelle Dawson, Christian Williams, Christopher Bennett, Christopher Dempsey, Dave Rudge & Jenny Cassie, David Halliday, Dean Johansson, Dene Waters, Geoff Plimmer, Ground Effect, Ginny Wood, Guy Trainer & Deborah Morris, HECUA, Helen Scott, Henry Fisher, Janet Holmes, Janne Halonen, Jean Wignall, Jean-Marie O’Donnell, John Kempster, Karyn Burgess, Kate Ford, Kate Potter, The Kennett Brothers, Mandy & Simon Holdstock, Mark & Glenda Allinson, Maryann Nesbitt, Murray Drake, Paul Bruce, Paul Kennett & Michelle Ducat, Paul Nichols, Paul Shepherd, Perrine Gilkison, Peter Leslie, Peter Mcllroy & Janet Hayward, Phaedra Upton, Phil & Sue Shoemack, Raewyn Gainsford & Graeme Lindup, Richie Singleton & Laura McKim, Robert Ashe, Robin Dawson & David Bennett, Robin Quigg, Ruth McDavitt, Shona Drake, Simon Johnson, Simon Kennett, Simon Minto & Bryony Walker, Sonja Mitchell, Stuart Palmer, Tim Galloway, Tim McMains, Tony Baldwin, Vera Burgess

-As significant contributors to this second land purchase, Andrew McLellan and Stuart Palmer came on as trustees.
+As significant contributors to this second land purchase, Andrew McLellan, Stuart Palmer and Liz Keller came on as trustees.

 Project Rameka is owned by the Rameka Forest Restoration Charitable Trust and managed by Project Rameka Incorporated Society.